techatspree/camunda-fhir-integration-kotlin/README.md

 The first test case does test the process in mocked environment.
 While the second test case is performing a full integration test.

 The integration test for the Rest connector is not enabled by default.
-It does need a running Camudna 8 Run instance.
+It does need a running Camunda 8 Run instance.
 So after starting Camunda 8 run just start the integration test from your favorite IDE or by using the maven cli:

     $./mvnw test -Dtest=de.akquinet.camunda.fhir.ProcessConnectorIntegrationTest